Why you need to become smarter in terms of security

 Keep in mind that while cybersecurity awareness campaigns only last this month, cybersecurity awareness is a year-round affair.
 Remember to never relax your defense and make sure you apply your cybersecurity knowledge to what you do online.

-And now that you've learned the basics, you're ready to take on bigger fish (phish).
-Stay tuned for the second week of October, where we will take a closer look at how you can "protect yourself from phishing".
-Also, be sure to learn more about the campaign and check out the weekly themes at StaySafeOnline.org.
+And now that you have learned the basics, you are ready to face bigger fish (phish).
+Stay tuned for the second week of October, where we will take a closer look at how you can "protect yourself from e-fishing".
+Also, be sure to find out more about the campaign and see the weekly issues at StaySafeOnline.org.

 iGuRu.gr The Best Technology Site in Greecefgns